nidhisha-shetty/DRF-students-app/README.md

 A DRF app built to manage students data through Rest APIs.
 This app has various features such as searching, sorting, and filtering data.

 ## Description
-This app has three endpoints:
+This app has the following endpoints:

 - CRUD operations \
     `POST`: Add details of a student. \